Claessens14/StockBot/readme.md

 * app.js is where the program is run and controlled from
 * search.js is where the stock market api is called and json is returned

+## Before Deployment
+1. Check that the deployment is stable!!
+2. Go to bot.js to change the credentails to prod

 ## Resources

 Open the [bot card editor](http://adaptivecards.io/visualizer/index.html?hostApp=Facebook%20(Bot%20Framework)) and copy the example json into the editor to make card that can be displayed to the user.